enjrolas/glasscutter/README.md

 processing.
 You're good to go!

 **License**

-This work is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.
+This work is licensed under the Creative Commons Attribution-ShareAlike 3.0 Unported License.
 The summary and full text of the license are viewable [here](http://creativecommons.org/licenses/by-sa/3.0/deed.en_US)